erszcz/euc-2014/README.md

 - two Tsungs, two MongooseIMs

-## Caveats and extra info

-- Tsung is dumb, it doesn't understand XMPP
-- 1024 open file descriptor limit (`ulimit -n`);
-  for more than 65k outgoing connections it's necessary to use multiple virtual interfaces
-- Tsung controller is a single point of serialization -- severe delays and test failures when generating massive load
-- log level debug and dump traffic to see actual XMPP stanzas
-- scripts for making graphs
-- the paths to ssh/erlang/Tsung must match on all machines for distributed testing to work
-- XMPP version 1.0 by default advertised by Tsung causes ejabberd/MongooseIM to refuse plain text authentication

 ## Setting up the environment

+**For VM management we'll need VirtualBox and Vagrant**;
+I used versions 4.3.10 and 1.5.3 respectively, when setting up the environment for the tutorial.

 We will use a set of up to 4 virtual machines for the tutorial: two will be used for load generation and two will be our system under test.
-For VM management we'll need VirtualBox and Vagrant;
-I used versions 4.3.10 and 1.5.3 respectively, when setting up the environment for the tutorial.

 Let's setup the tutorial repository and the first MongooseIM (system under test) VM: